-Based upon the analysis completed to date, KMA has reached the following conclusions regarding the potential qualification for vacant land within the area as a Tax Increment Finance ("TIF") District:
+Based upon the analysis completed to date, KMA has reached the following conclusions regarding the qualification of the TIF District.
+The conclusions in the executive summary herein are subject in all respects to the full Qualification Report detailing conditions observed within the proposed TIF District.

-- 1) Vacant land within the proposed TIF District qualifies as a "blighted-vacant area" pursuant to the TIF Act.
-Currently, the vacant land lacks economic viability for development due to certain adverse conditions identified in Section IV of this report.
-As a result, it prevents or threatens to prevent the beneficial economic and physical development of properties the community deems essential to its overall economic health.
-In the opinion of KMA the subject vacant land meets the requirements for designation as a blighted-vacant area under the TIF Act. - 2) Current conditions impede redevelopment The conditions found within the proposed TIF District present a barrier to the area's successful redevelopment.
-Without the use of Village planning and economic development resources to mitigate such conditions, potential redevelopment activities are not likely to be economically feasible. - 3) Viable redevelopment sites could produce incremental revenue Within the proposed TIF District, there are parcels which potentially could be redeveloped and thereby produce incremental property tax revenue.
-Such revenue, used in combination with other Village resources for redevelopment incentives or public improvements, would likely stimulate private investment and reinvestment in these sites and ultimately throughout the TIF District.
+- 1) The area qualifies as a "blighted vacant area" The TIF District qualifies as a "blighted vacant area" pursuant to the TIF Act.
+Currently, the vacant land that makes up the RPA lacks economic viability for development due to certain adverse conditions identified in Section IV of this report.
+As a result, it prevents or threatens to prevent the beneficial economic and physical development of properties the community deems essential to its overall economic health. - 2) The current conditions impede development The existence of certain conditions found within the RPA present a barrier to the area's successful redevelopment.
+The current conditions in the RPA are impediments to redevelopment, creating an environment where it is reasonable to assume redevelopment would not take place "but for" the use of the TIF Act.
+The factors present on the ground negatively impact coordinated and substantial private sector investment in the overall area.
+Without the use of Village planning and economic development resources to mitigate such factors, potential redevelopment projects (along with other activities that require private sector investment) are not likely to be economically feasible. - 3) Viable redevelopment sites could produce incremental revenue Within the proposed TIF District, there are parcels which potentially could be redeveloped and thereby produce incremental property tax revenue.
+Such revenue, used in

-4) Pursuit of TIF designation is recommended - To mitigate the existing conditions (thereby promoting the improved physical condition of the proposed RPA) and to leverage the Village's investment and redevelopment efforts, KMA recommends that the Village pursue the formal TIF designation process for the RPA.
+- combination with other Village resources for redevelopment incentives or public improvements, would likely stimulate private investment and reinvestment in these sites and ultimately throughout the TIF District. - 4) Pursuit of TIF designation is recommended To mitigate the existing conditions (thereby promoting the improved physical condition of the proposed RPA) and to leverage the Village's investment and redevelopment efforts, KMA recommends that the Village pursue the formal TIF designation process for the RPA.